I recently updated my closet with a little makeover and here is my DIY closet update!

 Organizing your closet is one of those tasks that you push off because let’s face it… your family is really the only one that sees it!
-That’s how I view it anyway..If your ever at my house don’t look in the drawers.. never look in the drawers.
+That’s how I view it anyway and if you are ever at my house don’t look in the drawers.. never look in the drawers!

-Ok, Here’s my before picture.
+Ok, Here’s my before closet picture.
 Fair warning… It’s pretty bad!

 So… in our defense, we really weren’t relying on this space to store all of our bathroom goodies.